Vugar Alakbarov

 Vugar Mursal Alakbarov (Vüqar Mursal Ələkbərov; born 5 January 1981) is an Azerbaijani boxer.

 Alakbarov competed in the middleweight class (−75 kg) at the 2000 Summer Olympics and won the bronze medal.
 At the 2004 Summer Olympics he was eliminated in the quarter final in the heavyweight class.
-He qualified for the 2004 Summer Olympics by ending up in first place at the 2nd AIBA European 2004 Olympic Qualifying Tournament in Warsaw, Poland.
+He qualified for the 2004 Summer Olympics by winning the heavyweight event in the 2nd AIBA European 2004 Olympic Qualifying Tournament in Warsaw, Poland.